 When everyone has selected their leadership style go around the participants and point out some of the different types of leaders - HAND and 'warrior' or HEAD and 'worrier' na kain olsem.
 The point of this activity is to get everyone to think of themselves as a leader - and to see that there are different leadership styles.
-In PNG women often put themselves closer to the 'worrier' end - and men often put themselves closer to the 'warrior' end.
-Make the point that PNG needs both warriors and worriers.
-The kumul needs two wings to fly.
+In Bougainville women often put themselves closer to the 'worrier' end - and men often put themselves closer to the 'warrior' end.
+Make the point that Bougainville needs both warriors and worriers.